Cloud BPM: Not All Are Made Equal

 These are a few pointers to start with; your IT team can help you come up with more pertinent questions.
 But the proof is in how you use it; you’ll come to know the quality of vendor support only when you get into a contract.
 That’s why it’s important to know the risks of vendor lock-in.

 Not all cloud-based BPM platforms are equal.
 Use your due diligence to choose one that fits your process requirements, your organization’s budget, and your team’s skillsets.
 If you’re ready to test the waters, take a tour of a few cloud-based BPM products and see if they’re what you need.
-Go ahead and start here with a free 30-day trial of kissflow.
+Go ahead and start here with a free trial of Kissflow Process.